 The phrase the messy middle seems to be more used than it was when I first started this blog.
 Often it is used in the sense of “Here is how to get out of the annoying messy middle.”

 Well, how ducky.
 And simplistic.
-While I do believe that certain a few aspects of life are finite with a clear beginning, middle, and end, that is not my experience for most of life.
+While I do believe that certain aspects of life are finite with a clear beginning, middle, and end, that is not my experience for most of life.

 You know I’ve written several books.
 I know you’ve done your own amazing thing, birthed a human, donated hours to a cause you care about deeply, maybe live with chronic mental health issues.